Medical Malpractice Attorneys in Augusta

 If you’ve been the victim of medical malpractice in Georgia, you should act as soon as possible.
-Georgia has a two-year statute of limitations on medical malpractice claims, which means that once two years runs out, you’ll be barred from bringing a claim.
+Georgia has a two-year statute of limitations on medical malpractice claims, which means that once the two-year time limit runs out, you’ll be barred from bringing a claim.
 Furthermore, it can take a considerable amount of time to prepare a medical malpractice lawsuit.
 The sooner an experienced attorney gets started building a strong case for you, the better.

 Don’t delay.
 Contact us immediately to get started with a confidential consultation.

 Why Choose A Medical Malpractice Lawyer from The Chris Hudson Law Group?

 Chris Hudson, our founding attorney, has served the Central Savannah Region of Georgia in a wide variety of personal injury cases, including medical malpractice, for over a decade.
 An Augusta native, Mr. Hudson has lived in Columbia County for almost his entire life.
 He graduated in the top tenth of his class at Mercer University’s Walter F. George School of Law.
 Mr. Hudson is a proud member of the State Bar of Georgia and South Carolina, the Young Lawyers of Augusta, and the Georgia Trial Lawyers Association.